mullanptr/mullanptr/README.md

 - 👋 Hi, I’m @mullanptr
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
-How industry uses Data Science
+How Industry uses Data Science
 - 💞️ I’m looking to collaborate on ...
-Data Science in industry
+Data Science in Industry
 - 📫 How to reach me ... patrick.mullan@alumni.fau.de

 <!---